 Click Here to download the Primary National Curriculum

-If you would like to see the type of work covered in each year group please click the links below.
-A copy is available in each class.
+If you would like to see the type of work covered in each year group please click the link below to see our long term plan for the academic year 2017 / 18.

 At our schools, we believe that the development of the skills of reading, writing, speaking and listening are fundamental to all learning, and that the ability to communicate effectively in speech and writing is a necessary skill for life.
 We aim to foster a lifelong love of reading through all its different forms.